MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/mixed-reality-openxr-plugin.md

 # Add the Mixed Reality OpenXR Plugin to your existing Unity project

-If you have a project that's already set up for OpenXR (you have the Unity OpenXR plugin installed and configured) and you want to add the capability to target your app for the HoloLens 2, follow the instructions below.
+If you have a Unity project that's already set up for OpenXR (you have the Unity OpenXR plugin installed and configured) and you want to add the capability to target your app for the HoloLens 2, follow the instructions below.

 **To determine if your project has the Mixed Reality OpenXR plugin installed**:

-1. In Unity, select **Edit** > **Project Settings**.
+1. In Unity, on the menu bar, select **Edit** > **Project Settings**.
 1. Ensure that you're on the **XR Plug-in Management** page with the Universal Windows Platform settings (Windows logo tab) displayed.
-1. If **Microsoft Hololens feature group"** is grayed out or doesn't exist, the Mixed Reality OpenXR plugin isn't installed.
+1. If **Microsoft Hololens feature group** is grayed out or doesn't exist, the Mixed Reality OpenXR plugin isn't installed.

     :::image type="content" source="images/028-ms-hololens-feature-group.png" alt-text="Screenshot of XR Plug-in Management window.":::